 [Loba Tangent: Also, making the play a Greek tragedy was Craven’s subtle castigation of the MPAA for their denouncement of violence of horror movies.
 Craven was basically pointing out that violence and horror have been a part of entertainment since the Greek tragedies.
 Hello, Oedipus and Medea.
 And yet now they are lauded as classics.]

 I have to admit, the play scene is one of my favorite moments in not only the Scream trilogy but also horror in general.
-The way Craven not only beautifully draws the parallels between Sidney and Cassandra but also utilizes the Greek tradition of a masked chorus in such an effectively chilling way—it’s breathtaking in its brilliance.
+The way Craven not only beautifully draws the parallels between Sidney and Cassandra but also utilizes the Greek tradition of a masked chorus in such an effectively chilling way

 I’m going to cheat slightly with this review, denizens.
 I recently reviewed this film elsewhere online, and rather than reinvent the wheel at this point, I’m going to use a lot of what I wrote in that “other” place, for this review.
 For posterity, yo.